 Rather than responding to calls for change, political leaders are doubling down on a broken system.
 Congress recently passed the Blue Alert Law designed to amplify the already severe police responses to anyone even suspected of injuring an officer.
 Locally, the Department of Justice has honed in on Ferguson to the exclusion of several neighboring municipalities with equally discriminatory and terrorizing policing practices.
 Police chiefs – like Sam Dotson of the St. Louis City Police Department – exploit the so-called “Ferguson Effect” to push for more police officers instead of doing the real work of building community trust.

 The movement in the street over the past year, however, is still important for a healthy, participatory democracy.
 By making their presence felt through protest, the people of the St. Louis area have found a crucial way for their voices to be heard.

 For example, for nearly a decade community organizers have been embroiled in a prolonged fight for a St. Louis City Civilian Oversight Board, which would independently investigate accusations of misconduct by police officers.
-Due in part to Ferguson protests, this proposal was recently passed by the city’s Board of Aldermen in the city, and nominees to the Civilian Oversight Board will be announced this month.
+The proposal was recently passed by the city’s Board of Aldermen in the city, and nominees to the Civilian Oversight Board will be announced this month.
 This progress would not have been possible without the protests and voices of those citizens who marched, day after day, for justice.